prakhar-philips/URS_to_FRS/README.md

    ```

 ## Usage
-- Access the Streamlit app in your browser to upload and process documents.
+- Use the Streamlit app to upload URS documents and generate FRS outputs.
-- The backend API handles document parsing, embedding, similarity search, and classification.
+- The backend handles document parsing, embedding, similarity search, and FRS generation.
+- Export the generated FRS as a PDF for documentation or review.

 ## Documentation
 - See the `docs/` folder for workflow diagrams and additional documentation.